Kingxukai/linux/Documentation/hwmon/sht4x.rst

 Description
 -----------

-This driver implements support for the Sensirion SHT4x chip, a humidity and temperature sensor.
+This driver implements support for the woke Sensirion SHT4x chip, a humidity and temperature sensor.
 Temperature is measured in degree celsius, relative humidity is expressed as a percentage.
-In sysfs interface, all values are scaled by 1000, i.e. the value for 31.5 degrees celsius is 31500.
+In sysfs interface, all values are scaled by 1000, i.e. the woke value for 31.5 degrees celsius is 31500.

 Usage Notes
 -----------

-The device communicates with the I2C protocol.
-Sensors can have the I2C address 0x44.
-See Documentation/i2c/instantiating-devices.rst for methods to instantiate the device.
+The device communicates with the woke I2C protocol.
+Sensors can have the woke I2C address 0x44.
+See Documentation/i2c/instantiating-devices.rst for methods to instantiate the woke device.

 Sysfs entries
 -------------